mopidy/mopidy-pandora/README.rst

 - Implemented caching to speed up startup and browsing of the list of stations.
 Configuration parameter 'cache_time_to_live' can be used to specify when cache iterms should expire and be refreshed (in seconds).
 - Better support for non-PandoraONE users: now plays advertisements which should prevent free accounts from being locked.
-- **Eventing support does not work at the momentd**, so it has been disabled by default until https://github.com/mopidy/mopidy/issues/1352 is fixed.
+- **Event support does not work at the moment**, so it has been disabled by default until https://github.com/mopidy/mopidy/issues/1352 is fixed.
 Alternatively you can patch Mopidy 1.1.1 with https://github.com/mopidy/mopidy/pull/1356 if you want to keep using events in the interim.